liamfiddler/eleventy-plugin-transformdom/readme.md

 ### Write your Transform Items

 The plugins takes an array of Transform Items as configuration.
-Each Transform Item will be run in sequence, meaning you can write a selector and transform that modifies the DOM, then the next Transform Item can further modify the resulting DOM, and so on.

 A _Transform Item_ is an Object that contains two keys; `selector` & `transform`

+Each Transform Item will be run in order.
+This means you can write a Transform Item that modifies the DOM, then the next Transform Item can further modify the resulting DOM, and so on.

 #### selector